mukulmishra18/mukulmishra18.github.io/_posts/2017-6-19-sendWithStream-in-PDF.js.md

 #### [StreamSink](https://github.com/mozilla/pdf.js/blob/master/src/shared/util.js#L1425)??, why it is required?

 `StreamSink` is a helper object on the other side(e.g worker) to store sink’s internal state and send message to main side to perform required action.
-As we don’t have access to stream controller to this side(worker), we can use _streamSink_ to signal _stream controller_(at main thread) to perform required action like _enqueue_, _close_, _error_.
+As we don’t have access to stream controller on this side(worker), we can use _streamSink_ to signal _stream controller_(at main thread) to perform required action like _enqueue_, _close_, _error_.
 It also stores sink’s internal state(like _desiredSize_ and _ready_) to block sending enqueue messages when stream’s internal queue is full.

 If we look at a minimalistic version of `StreamSink`, it will look something like: